-- Students will learn to examine public data as cultural artifacts, inextricably tied to host institutions and the details of their social, historical and material context. - Students will learn to speak effectively about the ethics, aesthetics and epistemology of data.

-- Students will develop skills for creating and critiquing visualizations of large data sets for public audiences. - Students will learn about the opportunities and pitfalls in using visualization as a means of illuminating large data sets. - Students will learn to frame questions about data and develop their own answers through a combination of design and social science methods.
+- Students will learn to examine public data as cultural artifacts, inextricably tied to host institutions and the details of their social, historical and material context. - Students will learn to speak effectively about the ethics, aesthetics and epistemology of public data. - Students will develop skills for creating and critiquing visualizations of large data sets for public audiences. - Students will learn about the opportunities and pitfalls in using visualization as a means of illuminating large public data sets for journalism. - Students will learn to frame journalistic questions about data and develop their own answers.